dojo/widget-core/README.md

 <!-- TODO: render lifecycle goes here -->

-Occassionally, in a mixin or base widget class, it my be required to provide logic that needs to be executed before or after a widgets' `render` call.
+Occasionally, in a mixin or base widget class, it my be required to provide logic that needs to be executed before or after a widget's `render` call.
 These lifecycle hooks are supported in `WidgetBase` and operate as before and after aspects.

 The functionality is provided by the `beforeRender` and `afterRender` decorators.